Mammalian reproduction: Gestation

 Gestation, called pregnancy in humans, is the period of time during which the fetus develops, dividing via mitosis inside the female.
 During this time, the fetus receives all of its nutrition and oxygenated blood from the female, filtered through the placenta, which is attached to the fetus' abdomen via an umbilical cord.
 This drain of nutrients can be quite taxing on the female, who is required to ingest slightly higher levels of calories.
 In addition, certain vitamins and other nutrients are required in greater quantities than normal, often creating abnormal eating habits.
 The length of gestation, called the gestation period, varies greatly from species to species; it is 40 weeks in humans, 56–60 in giraffes and 16 days in hamsters.

 Birth

-Once the fetus is sufficiently developing, chemical signals start the process of birth, which begins with contractions of the uterus and the dilation of the cervix.
+Once the fetus has sufficiently developed, chemical signals start the process of birth.
+This begins with contractions of the uterus and dilation of the cervix.
 The fetus then descends to the cervix, where it is pushed out into the vagina, and eventually out of the female.
 The newborn, which is called an infant in humans, should typically begin respiration on its own shortly after birth.
 Not long after, the placenta is passed as well.

+Human births

+Human babies are unique in the animal kingdom due to their large head size relative to their bodies.
+This has an effect on the birthing process for humans as the bipedal gait of a human causes the birthing canal to be relatively narrow and twisted in the middle.
+As a result, the vast majority of human babies must rotate inside the birth canal in order to squeeze through the birthing canal and fit through the pelvic planes.
+This process is known as a rotational birth, and while it is not a process unique to humans, humans are unique in that nearly all human babies undergo this process out of necessity.
+A primary hypothesis for why this process and others occur, causing human births to be drastically more difficult than other mammals is known as the obstetrical dilemma.